hsvu/Notes/COMP3131-Notes/src/Lecture_01/Lecture_01.md

 This now can be used to generate some machine code as it is split up into simple single arithamtic steps.
 Note that this is the main step that relys on specific chip arcitecture and thus this step will need to know if there is a multiply by immediate command or not.

+> The fact that only one section of the compiler requires hardware knowledge means that a language and it's assoicated compiler can be ported to many different machines.

 ```
 MOVF rate, R2